intertag/PrintPiFractal/README.md

 # PrintPiFractal
-Printing a "fractal" defined by the digits of the number PI
+Printing a "fractal" defined by the digits of the number PI - using python.